aws-samples/retail-demo-store/README.md

 ## Step 2: Create a GitHub Personal Access Token

-A [GitHub Personal Access Token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) in your GitHub account.
+Create a [GitHub Personal Access Token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) in your GitHub account.

 Make sure that your token has the "repo", "repo:status", and "admin:repo_hook" permission scopes.